cdktf/cdktf-provider-okta/docs/groupRole.csharp.md

 When this setting is enabled, the admins won't receive any of the default Okta administrator emails.

+These admins also won't have access to contact Okta Support and open support cases on behalf of your org.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.0/docs/resources/group_role#disable_notifications GroupRole#disable_notifications}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.1/docs/resources/group_role#disable_notifications GroupRole#disable_notifications}

 ---